paulohenriquevn/aws-solutions-architect/README.md

 ---

-Se desejar, posso continuar a sequência com as questões subsequentes.
-Avise-me!```
 ### Question #218

-**Texto original:**
-A company has a web server running on an Amazon EC2 instance in a public subnet with an Elastic IP address.
-The default security group is assigned to the EC2 instance.
-The default network ACL has been modified to block all traffic.
-A solutions architect needs to make the web server accessible from everywhere on port 443.
-Which combination of steps will accomplish this task?
-(Choose two.)
-A. Create a security group with a rule to allow TCP port 443 from source 0.0.0.0/0.
-B. Create a security group with a rule to allow TCP port 443 to destination 0.0.0.0/0.
-C. Update the network ACL to allow TCP port 443 from source 0.0.0.0/0.
-D. Update the network ACL to allow inbound/outbound TCP port 443 from source 0.0.0.0/0 and to destination 0.0.0.0/0.
-E. Update the network ACL to allow inbound TCP port 443 from source 0.0.0.0/0 and outbound TCP port 32768-65535 to destination 0.0.0.0/0.

-**Tradução:**
 Uma empresa possui um servidor web executando em uma instância Amazon EC2 em uma sub-rede pública com um endereço IP elástico.
 O grupo de segurança padrão está atribuído à instância EC2.
 A ACL de rede padrão foi modificada para bloquear todo o tráfego.
 Um arquiteto de soluções precisa tornar o servidor web acessível de qualquer lugar na porta 443.
 Quais combinações de etapas realizarão essa tarefa?
 (Escolha duas.)
 A. Criar um grupo de segurança com uma regra para permitir TCP na porta 443 da origem 0.0.0.0/0.